 Sinas Dramis In The News

-Our personal injury and domestic relations attorneys have not only received recognition for their own achievements, but the firm itself has been distinguished for its commitment to the preservation of the civil justice and auto no-fault systems.
+Over the years, our personal injury and domestic relations attorneys have not only received recognition for their own achievements, but the firm itself has been distinguished for its commitment to the preservation of the civil justice system and Michigan no-fault system.

-Our lawyers regularly speak at educational seminars, particularly on the topic of auto no-fault law, and write informative articles that appear in newspapers, magazines and publications across the state.
+Our lawyers are called upon regularly to speak at educational seminars, particularly on the topic of auto no-fault law.
+They also write informative articles that appear in newspapers, magazines and publications across the state.